polatengin/amsterdam/README.md

 * Jenkins is an open-source CI tool completely compiled and written in Java that originated as a subsidiary of Oracle created by Sun Microsystems.

-## Installing Jenkins on an existing Ubuntu machine
+## Guideline to Install Jenkins on an existing Ubuntu machine

 * Make sure that system has [Java JDK](https://openjdk.java.net/install/) on it